SuzeShardlow/SuzeShardlow.github.io/_posts/2020-05-06-get-on-with-it.md

 Each session contains four checkpoints via Zoom video conferencing:

-* At the very beginning: hello from the organisers, explanation of how it all works, how the concept came about and optional statement of what we will all be working on.
+* At the very beginning: hello from the organisers, explanation of how it all works, how the concept came about and optional personal statement from each participant of what we will be working on.

-* Just before the break, to remind people to relax for a bit and also to find out who wants to show and tell after the break.
+* Just before the break: to remind people to relax for a bit and also to find out who wants to show and tell after the break.

 * Midway progress update: a quick, optional show and tell/watch and listen.